 “We’ve got a Thursday deadline that I just can’t move, how can we make this happen?”

 3. You won’t die from giving a compliment.

 Acknowledging people for doing a good job gives everyone in the office positive, feel good vibes.
 Say something nice.
 Just spit it out.
 In a meeting, in front of other people, tell someone they did a good job.
 Bringing a smile to someone’s face just makes them want to do a better job next time, and it makes them feel great about coming to work.

 4. Check your moody attitude at the door.

 We all have good and bad days.
 But nothing is worse than an owner or manager spreading negativity around the office.
 If you are having a bad day, adjust your damn attitude and try harder.
 You are one hundred percent in charge of how you speak, your body language and your attitude to others in your office.
 Make it worthy.

 Look, you have to spend a lot of time with the people you work with.
 So, go for a drink.
+Coffee, wine, shots, anything.
 Share something personal.
 Get to know them.
 Make friends.
-I gave up years ago from keeping employees at arms length.
+I gave up years ago at keeping employees at arms length.

 I love this question that I learned in Tony Hsieh’s book Delivering Happiness.
 “Is this someone I would choose to hang out with or grab a drink?”
 If the answer is no, then don’t hire them to begin with.

-After all, life’s too short to hang out with assholes.
+After all, life’s too short to hang out with people you don’t like.